 Hover over each bar to see the breakdown of 4xx responses, 5xx responses, and Other responses for each time period.

 Other responses refer to all other response codes besides 4xx and 5xx response codes, such as 2xx or 3xx response codes.

 An HTTP 5xx response signals an error on the server side.
-For example, if your application’s server is no longer able to respond due to a PHP fatal error it encountered, it would produce a 5xx response.
-Here is a useful guide on all 5xx response codes.
+For example, if an application’s server is no longer able to respond due to a PHP fatal error it encountered, it would produce a 5xx response.

-When you encounter a spike in 5xx responses, it’s important to identify what part of your application might be the culprit.
+When a spike in 5xx responses occurs, it’s important to identify what part of an application might be the culprit.
 Here are a few questions to help guide you on how to respond to this problem: